ahmedahdarf/codechallenge/README.md

 # codechallenge
-In this project  i was using ubuntu vm in which i install docker,docker-compose and ansible The main idea is to run a 3 containers (haproxy, nginx, php app) and prevent DDOS attack
+In this project  i was using ubuntu vm in which i install docker,docker-compose and ansible

-#### create a user name ahmed
+The main idea is to run a 3 containers (haproxy, nginx, php app) and prevent DDOS attack

 ## prerequisites

 #### you have to install